bloodbee/website/content/posts/2022-12-27-the-ultimate-travel-companion-with-notion.md

 ## I. How it can help you plan your trip?

-The travel planner template we offer includes many features to help you plan your trip in an efficient and organised way.
+The travel planner template I offer includes many features to help you plan your trip in an efficient and organised way.
 Here are some of the main features included in this template.

 * An efficient division of the template elements into different pages, so that you can always find the information you need for your journey.
 * An **Show all** tab that allows you to see all the details of your trip at a glance, including departure and return dates, estimated costs and planned activities.